adioshun/gitBook_DeepDrive/paper2016-pointnet3d.md

 | 코드 |  |

-PointNet제안 : A new approach inspired by VoxNet and 3D ShapeNets,
+PointNet제안 : A new approach inspired by `VoxNet` and `3D ShapeNets`,

 개선 방법 :
-- using density occupancy grids representations for the input data,
+- Using density **occupancy grids representations** for the input data,
-- integrating them into a supervised Convolutional Neural Network architecture.
+- Integrating them into a supervised **Convolutional Neural Network architecture**.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTYzNTE2NTAxXX0=
+eyJoaXN0b3J5IjpbNDI5ODAzMTM3XX0=
 -->